SamWindell/Signet/README.md

 ### Current subcommands
 Each subcommand has it's own set of options.
 To show these add `--help` after the subcommand.
 For example: `signet norm --help`.
 You can also run `--help-all` on signet itself to see more info: `signet --help-all`.

 - `zcross-offset`.
 Zero crossing offsetter.
 Offsets the start of an audio file to the nearest zero-crossing.
-Optionally appends the samples that it skipped to the end of the file.
-This is useful when used with samples that are seamless loops.
+Optionally appends the samples that it skipped to the end of the file; this is useful when used with samples that are seamless loops.
 - `norm`.
 Normalise a sample to a particular decibel level.
 Can be used on a directory, optionally recursively.
 With a directory you can normalise the samples to a common gain.
 - `fade`.
 Fade the start and/or end of the audio.
 The fade length must be specified.
 There are options for the shape of the fade curve.
 - `convert`.
 Converts a file's sample rate and bit depth.
 Uses the high quality resampler r8brain.